krkopec/swiftyMoney/README.md

 1. its name, which may be used for the presentation layer of your application and/or for debugging purposes,
 2. its international ISO code, which may be used for identification of the currency and its interoperatility with third-party currency exchange rate sources,
 3. its local symbol, which will be used for formatting money strings, and
-4. its subunit, which is an optional field that specifies the currency's local subunit symbol, e.g. cent for US dollar, and its scale.
-The roundingScale property ensures that money amount is provided with a correct number of decimal places, if any.
-If the subunit property is set to nil, money will be provided, to all intents and purposes, as an integer.
+4. its exponent property ensures that money amount is provided with a correct number of decimal places, if any.
+If the exponent property is set to 0, money will be provided, to all intents and purposes, as an integer.

 ```
 let euro = Currency(name: "Euro",
                     code: "EUR",
                     symbol: "€",
-                    subunit: CurrencySubunit(symbol: "c", roundingScale: 2))
+                    exponent: 2)

 let swedishKrona = Currency(name: "Swedish krona",
                             code: "SEK",
                             symbol: "kr",
-                            subunit: nil)
+                            exponent: 0)
 ```

 In order to ease the management of different currencies, it is advisable to extend the Currency class by using static properties, as follows: